 The strengthening of borders comes as a response to past attacks perpetrated in different European countries that have been attributed to terrorist groups.

 Consequently, the European Parliament and European Council came to an agreement that included several proposals, including ETIAS and the Entry-Exit System (EES).
-Both systems are currently under development and should be able to tackle multiple issues the EU currently faces as soon as they are fully operational in 2021.
+Both systems are currently under development and should be able to tackle multiple issues the EU currently faces as soon as they are fully operational by the end of 2022.

 Some of the areas in which the ETIAS and the EES will help the European Union achieve improved safety include: